Montpelier (Orange, Virginia): Montpelier Forest

 A 197 acre forest on the property known as the Montpelier Forest (also known as the Landmark Forest) was designated as a National Natural Landmark by the National Park Service in 1987.
 The forest was recognized as being one of the best examples of a mature Piedmont forest dominated by tulip poplar and spicebush; various species of oak and hickory are also common in the forest.
 The relatively undisturbed forest contains several trees up to 300 years old.
 Ideal growing conditions at the site, including fertile soils, allow for the trees to attain great size; tulip poplars attain heights of up to 120 ft by the time they reach 50 years of age, and some trees have been measured to have diameters of up to 5 ft.

+In literature

+This property is the subject of Lydia Sigourney's poem "Montpelier", published in her Scenes in my Native Land, 1845, with accompanying descriptive text.